 Have Activision Blizzard's shares ever split?

 Activision Blizzard's shares were split on a 2:1 basis on 7 September 2008.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Activision Blizzard shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Activision Blizzard shares which in turn could have impacted Activision Blizzard's share price.

 Activision Blizzard share price volatility

-Over the last 12 months, Activision Blizzard's shares have ranged in value from as little as US$70.8469 up to US$104.0263.
+Over the last 12 months, Activision Blizzard's shares have ranged in value from as little as US$56.4 up to US$104.0263.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Activision Blizzard's is 0.6049.
+Beta measures a share's volatility in relation to the market.
+The market (NASDAQ average) beta is 1, while Activision Blizzard's is 0.6974.
 This would suggest that Activision Blizzard's shares are less volatile than average (for this exchange).